bodobraegger/janislabhart/README.md

 - [x] play random sounds on click with toggle
   - [ ] change cursor to smiling note on click
 - [ ] add fonts
+- [ ] work metadata like links / specs

+## Notes

+Built with Astro, compiles to a static website with all content fetched during build.